bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 The reason `glam` is faster to due to it having different design goals and making different trade offs to `cgmath` and `nalgebra`.

-# Why write another math library?
+## Why write another math library?

 My goal writing `glam` and the trade offs I made are primarily being focused on good `f32` performance by using SIMD when available and a simpler API.
 This is at the expense of genericity, there is no `Vector3<T>` type, just `Vec3` which is `f32` based.
-This decision, while limiting, means there is no need for generics or traits which keeps the API and internal implementation pretty simple.
-Note that it would be possible to support `f64` or generic types in the future but it's not a high priority for me, in my experience most games use `f32` almost exclusively.
+It would be possible to support `f64` or generic types in the future but it's not a high priority right now, in my experience most games use `f32` almost exclusively.

 `glam` also avoids baking mathematical correctness into the type system, there are no `Point3` or `UnitQuaternion` types for example, it is up to the